john-light/BYOB/appendix_a_long-term_bitcoin_storage.md

 ☐  Practice receiving and sending very small fractions of a bitcoin before trying to store large amounts.
 ```
-☐  Generate a transaction to be signed using your hot wallet.
+☐  Generate an unsigned transaction using your hot wallet.
 ☐  Transfer transaction data to an offline computer.
 ☐  Use the bitcoin private keys to sign the transaction.
 ☐  If using a multisignature account, combine the signatures